 How Much Wedding Insurance Do I Need?

 - You should consider choosing a coverage level at least equal to the amount you would stand to lose if you were forced to reschedule your wedding at the last minute.
 Consider the cost of all purchases and deposits you have made for your venue, gown, wedding rings, caterers, entertainment, flowers, cake, invitations, postage and more.
-Your insurance representative can help you determine which coverages and policy limits best fit your needs and budget.
+Your insurance representative can help you determine which coverages and policy limit best fit your needs and budget.

 When Should I Buy Wedding Insurance?